botlabs-gg/yagpdb/README.md

 ### Project status

-YAGPDB is very much work in progress so I'm not actively advertising it.
+YAGPDB is very much a work in progress so I'm not actively advertising it.
 Although I do have it perform a lot of duties on a somewhat large server, but it's still in alpha so beware of bugs.
 If you do decide to use it and want to come in contact with me, look below for my discord server.

 **Links**
  - [YAGPDB.xyz](http://yagpdb.xyz)